v-chernys/ahk-snoop/README.md

 For this you need:
 1. Before compiling, be sure to convert the script to proper Windows encoding (cp-1251, cp-1252, etc.);
-2. fix the corresponding line `g` in the script so that it displays the characters of the national alphabet in correct order (_As far as I understand, for Ukrainian and Belarusian Windows uses the same cp-1251, but with a different arrangement of characters on the keyboard.)_;
+2. fix the corresponding line `g` in the script so that it displays the characters of the national alphabet in correct order (_as far as I understand, for Ukrainian and Belarusian Windows uses the same cp-1251, but with a different arrangement of characters on the keyboard)_;
 3. replace the parameters in the layout change code with the ones corresponding to the required alphabet (see code lines with `SendMessage, 0x50`).
 ### Other keyboard shortcuts
 Of course, this is easy to do.
 Look for the right keycodes for AHK.
 I selected the codes for my convenience.